PHTPSN/RemoteSwitch/android/ANDROID_APP_DOC.md

-# Android App Documentation - Remote Switch Controller
+# Android App Documentation - Remote Switch

-This document provides a technical overview of the Android application for the Remote Switch Controller project.
+This document provides a technical overview of the Android application for the Remote Switch project.

 ## Technical Specifications